-Under the ISO's March 2014 EIM tariff filing; the ISO Board will have the authority to determine, based upon a study and recommendation from Management, whether market power mitigation tests would be applied to scheduling constraints between different BAAs in the EIM.
-Management intends to submit a recommendation on this issue to the Board at the July 2014 meeting.
+The ISO's March 2014 EIM tariff filing proposed that the ISO Board would have the authority to determine, based upon a study and recommendation from Management, whether market power mitigation tests would be applied to scheduling constraints between different BAAs in the EIM.
+FERC's June 19, 2014 order rejected this provision and but stated that the ISO may file with the Commission to implement real-time local market power mitigation on EIM interties if it believes, and can demonstrate, that such mitigation is warranted after the DMM completes its assessment of structural market power in PacifiCorp's BAAs.